Training Chaplains to “Be Present”: By Rabbi Jonathan Malamy, Director of Spiritual Care and Religious Life

 “Are you ready to die?”

 It was a simple but jarring question and one that the seminarian was really not prepared for.
-As he sat near the koi pond in our Manhattan campus with a terminal patient, he knew he needed to answer.
+As he sat with a terminal patient near the koi pond on our Manhattan campus, he knew he needed to answer.
 But how?
-The student quickly replied that in his religious tradition, he was taught to live every day as if it was his last.
+The student quickly replied that in his religious tradition, he was taught to live every day as if it were his last.

 The patient, not satisfied, challenged him, “You’re not answering my question.
 I’m asking if you personally feel ready to die.”

 The man of faith then realized he was not there to be a religious expert.
 What the dying man needed was a mirroring human experience.
 He needed to make a deep personal connection.
 He needed honesty.
 The seminarian gathered himself – and his courage – and admitted, “No, I am not ready.”